idonatedev/backend-exercise/README.md

 The tasks do not have to be completed in order and it is not expected for all tasks to be completed.

+You may use whatever reference materials, search engines, or other information sources as you see fit.

 ### Flask Tasks

 - Access the app from your browser and verify that the "Charity List" view is working.